Over the years, we’ve seen churches go to extreme measures to attract people to church.

 In each church service, there should be a moment where someone (the pastor, a staff member or even a volunteer), intentionally welcomes guests and talks about a next step.
 It’s the first church-wide push to encourage people to take a step.
 This is a critical moment in the connection process.

 During the welcome, you should intentionally speak to guests.
-Say something like, “If this is your first time here,” and then extend a heartfelt welcome.
+You can say something like, “If this is your first time here,” and extend a heartfelt welcome.
 Let new people know what to expect and where they can go if they have any questions.

 Another important thing to do in your welcome time is talk about your mission.
 You might say something like, “The first thing you need to know about us is our mission.
 We’re here to…” This is something you could say each and every week you gather.
 It might get old to you, but people need to hear it over and over again.
 They need you to talk about it, illustrate it, and point to it when you see it happening.
 New people especially need to know what your church is about.